William Tynbegh: Landowner

+Butler-Talbot feud

-In the early stages of the Talbot-Butler feud, the clash between two powerful magnate families which dominated Irish public life for decades, Tynbegh was a member of the Talbot faction, headed by John Talbot, 1st Earl of Shrewsbury, and thus an opponent of James Butler, 4th Earl of Ormonde.
-He was seen very much as a Talbot "client", and owed his career advancement in its later stages to the fact.
-Ormonde as a result managed to have Tynbegh dismissed from the Bench, but after Tynbegh's return to office in his last years, they were able to work together amicably.
+In the early stages of the Talbot-Butler feud, the clash% between two powerful magnate families which dominated Irish public life for decades, Tynbegh was a member of the Talbot faction, headed by John Talbot, 1st Earl of Shrewsbury, and thus an opponent of James Butler, 4th Earl of Ormonde.
+He was seen very much as a Talbot "client", and owed his career advancement largely to their patronage.
+Ormonde as a result managed to have Tynbegh dismissed from the Bench, but after Tynbegh's return to office in his last years, they were able to work together amicably, apart from pursuing their rival claims to Stillorgan.

-He spent some time in France in 1420-21.
+He spent some time in France in 1420–21.
 He was appointed Treasurer of Ireland in 1421, having regularly served as Deputy Treasurer.
 He was still living in March 1424, when he ordered the Archbishop of Dublin to make a grant of the lands formerly owned by Thomas Leger to Richard Vale; but he died later the same year.